QEDjl-project/QEDfields.jl/README.md

 :warning: This package is under construction and only contains dummy functionality for testing.

-: warning: currently this is based on a dev-version of QEDcore.
+:warning: currently this is based on a dev-version of QEDcore.
 Please make sure that you use the QEDjl registry below.

 ## Installation